 The vacant space will be transformed into a 60-room hotel with multi-sport leisure facilities.

-The stadium will feature international standards of disabled access and will be equipped a state-of-the-art cooling system, which will enable sporting activities to be held year-round.
+The stadium will feature international standards of disabled access and will be equipped with a state-of-the-art cooling system, which will enable sporting activities to be held year-round.

 A model of the solar-powered cooling system was demonstrated to FIFA in a 500-seat arena.
 The arena still remains on the site and will be used by the Gulf Organisation for Research and Development to test the technology.